• Skip to main content

 You can make the filling up to a day in advance and bake them when ready.
 Serve them for a special occasion or any night of the week!

-You will also love Fried Butterfly Shrimp Recipe (Easy and Crunchy), Stuffed Salmon Recipe with Shrimp and Crab, Classic Lobster Bisque Recipe (Easy), and King Crab Salad Recipe (Simple and Easy).
+You will also love Fried Butterfly Shrimp Recipe (Easy and Crunchy), Stuffed Salmon Recipe with Shrimp and Crab, Classic Lobster Bisque Recipe (Easy), Shrimp Salad, and King Crab Salad Recipe (Simple and Easy).
 If you are wondering what to serve with crab cakes- get inspired here.

 Easy Crab Cakes Recipe (no egg)